 UAE is one of the Gulf countries that welcome tourist/visitors as they wanted to promote tourism.
-Although they are strict about tourist not allowed to work, they are lenient on the tourist applying for work provided that they change their visa from visit to employment.
+Although they are strict about tourists not allowed to work, they are lenient on the tourist applying for work provided that they change their visa from visit to employment.
 Bahrain and Qatar are also toying this idea.

 But I was proven wrong when I visited Dubai in 2004 during the economic and construction boom.
-I have a family support, morally and financially, so I was able to pick the right job for me that was lasted for 10 years.
-My first job lasted for one day and the second one was for 2 days, it is all because of the attitude of the bosses and the real situation of the company that matters when you enter into a job contract.
+I have family support, morally and financially, so I was able to pick the right job for me that was lasted for ten years.
+My first job lasted for one day and the second one was for two days, it is all because of the attitude of the bosses and the real situation of the company that matters when you enter into a job contract.
 My first boss was a local (Emirati) who want me to do all the jobs from clerical to secretarial to designer (cigarette brand).

 I discovered anomalies in his files (bounced checks, lawsuit for copyright infringement of the cigarette brand), and I am the only one working on the office apart from the office boy.
 So I decided not to give my passport and not going back the following day.
-My second job lasted for 2 days as the Jordanian boss has this unpleasant attitude.
+My second job lasted for two days as the Jordanian boss has this unpleasant attitude.

-He doesn’t want her Pinay secretary to talk to me in Tagalog, we are not allowed to eat smelly Pinoy foods in the office and to top it all, he accused me of replacing his new camera with an old one, without asking first her secretary who knew that his son came to office earlier to get the new cam and replaced it with an old cam.
-When he realized that he was wrong on accusing me, the apology that I was waiting never came as I received the call from the HR of my third company offering me for the job that I really want based on my 10 years experience in the Philippines, I knew that the second job is only good for that second day.
+He doesn’t want her Pinay secretary to talk to me in Tagalog, we are not allowed to eat smelly Pinoy foods in the office and to top it all, he accused me of replacing his new camera with an old one, without asking first her secretary who knew that his son came to office earlier to get the new cam and replaced it with a mature cam.
+When he realized that he was wrong on accusing me, the apology that I was waiting never came as I received the call from the HR of my third company offering me for the job that I really want based on my 10 years experience in the Philippines, I knew that the second job is only suitable for that second day.

 About the Author